Low FODMAP Chicken Pot Pie

 Place leftover chicken and peas in a large mixing bowl; set aside.

 Bring a large pot of water to a boil.
 Add potatoes and carrots and simmer until just tender, about 8 minutes.
-Drain well.
+Drain well and add to bolw holding chicken.

 In a large skillet, heat butter over low-medium heat until melted.
 Add leeks and scallions and sauté until beginning to soften, then stir in the mushrooms.
 Continue to sauté until mushrooms have softened as well.
 Whisk in sage and thyme and cook for about 30 seconds, then whisk in the flour.